Choosing an early childhood education service

 - How do I narrow down the choice?

 - How do I choose the service that's right for my child?

 - Let the service know what to expect

 - Check the ERO report

 There are all sorts of ECE services available in New Zealand, offering different services, facilities, hours, and costs.
-Each has its own way of working with children and their parents.
+Each has its own way of working with children and their parents and/or carers.

 ECE services available in New Zealand include: